HPV and genital warts

 You can get HPV from having unprotected vaginal sex, anal sex, oral sex, or close skin to skin contact with someone.
 Unprotected sex is when you have sex without a condom, or oral dam.

 There are many types of HPV.
-Some types of HPV can cause genital warts.
-Some types of HPV can lead to cancer of the:
+Most don’t cause any issues.
+But some lead to genital warts.
+And some types of HPV can lead to cancer of the:

 - Cervix